Miromatrix Medical Inc. (MIRO)

 Miromatrix Medical Inc. faces several significant risks, including the potential failure to obtain regulatory approvals for its bioengineered organs.
 The regulatory pathway for novel therapies is complex and uncertain, and there is no guarantee that the company will be able to meet the requirements of regulatory agencies.
 Competition from alternative organ transplantation methods, such as xenotransplantation and artificial organs, also poses a threat.
 Manufacturing challenges in scaling up production and ethical concerns surrounding bioengineered organs are additional risks that the company must address.
 High research and development costs and the need for additional funding are also ongoing concerns.

-What is the MoonshotScore for MIRO?
+What are the key factors to evaluate for MIRO?